gtdoctor/BasicBashWorker_for_UKBiobankDNANexus/README.md

 - A dnanexus API token ($raptoken)

 ## Important disclaimers
-- This package does not integrate well with the DNANexus Job "State" flags.
+- This applet does not integrate well with the DNANexus Job "State" flags.
 Specifically, a submit job  be marked as "Done" even if the script has failed internally for some reason.
 Failures because of external factors (e.g. being kicked off a DNANexus worker) will be correctly logged.
-- This is a Frankenstein package that works well despite a bunch of warnings and error messages.
+- This is a Frankenstein applet that works well despite a bunch of warnings and error messages.
 I am sure a competent coder would be able to tidy up redundancies and make it smoother.
 Please contact me if you want to!
 - The user must explicitly include a "dx upload" command for any output file that they would like to be saved to their platform; unlike the swiss-army-knife, no files are automatically uploaded to the platform at the end of the job.
 (This is intentional to allow uploading of outputs as they complete which means that work done on a low-priority instance will not be lost if the user is kicked off.)